owulveryck/blog/content/post/yolo-faces.md

 ### Generate the onnx file

-The onnx version is generated simply with the tool keras2onnx with this simple script:
+The onnx version is generated with the tool keras2onnx with this script:
 ```python
 import onnxmltools
 import onnx